AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/MappingPotential.md

 ### ● Post-lab Writeup

 - In a **paragraph**, summarize your error analysis.
-Be qualitative, not only quantitative.
+Be qualitative, and quantitative when meaningful.
   - What are possible sources of systematic (i.e. affecting accuracy) and random (i.e. affecting precision) errors?
   - How could you increase your confidence (i.e. decrease you uncertainty) in your electric field lines (i.e. final results) considering your methodology from today's lab? *Consider electrode configuration 3 ({numref}`E2Fig03_plots` 3).*